ChenQinFei/learngit/readme.txt

-Git is a version control system
+Git is a contributed version control system hello, this is small test